 Arush, 13, was really confused while brushing his teeth in the morning when he felt something in his shorts.
 Why was his penis feeling a bit hard and erect?
 It also happened to him while watching a movie the other day.
 Is it normal?
 Should he tell someone?
 Science Lab comes to Arush’s aid.

 The feeling that Arush was experiencing is called an erection.
-An erection is when the penis feels hardened, enlarged and tends to stand away from the body.
+An erection is when the penis feels hardened, and enlarged and tends to stand away from the body.
 This feeling that begins to occur among boys (anywhere from 11-13 years of age) is a sign of puberty.

 These erections begin to happen spontaneously and can sometimes catch you off guard.
 Is it normal?
 Why do they happen and what can you do about them?
 Let’s get to all of it by first understanding the science behind erections.